LDAWG-a11y/a11yWebApp/src/guides/how-we-built-our-user-preference-settings.md

 * We add some very specific data-attributes

   * We add a data-attribute to each called `data-pref` and the value of each is an identifier and a value, which are space separated.
 So for us `f-size` simply means font size and the value is either `large`, `largest` or `unset`
-* We then add `aria-pressed` to each button, as we require a state to inform users programmatically that the element is a toggle-able button. in the HTML, we're just setting them all as `false` as we will eventually listen for a page `load` event and set `true` to the correct one.
+* We add `aria-pressed` to each button, as we require a state to inform users programmatically that the element is a toggle-able button. in the HTML, we're just setting them all as `false` as we will eventually listen for a page `load` event and set `true` to the correct one.
 In this implementation, there will always be one which has the value set to `true`

 Obviously you can use class names and any data attribute names you wish, they just need to be consistent as will become apparent later